 Missouri does not have state-level licensing requirements for roofing contractors.
 However, you can verify a company's business license, and check with your local government to see if there are any additional requirements in your municipality.

-Your roof can impact the energy efficiency of your home.
+Your roof can absolutely impact the energy efficiency of your home.
 For example, a good roof allows you to use less energy to cool your home during the summer.
-Certain materials (such as metal) are more energy-efficient than others.
+Some materials (like metal) are more energy-efficient than others.